HoriaSt/event-log-partitioning/README.md

 ## Future Steps
 The code needs to be better cleaned in order to closer follow the Google Python Style Guide - https://google.github.io/styleguide/pyguide.html
+Testing should also be implemented (for e.g. using pytest)

 Moreover, better standardization could be achieved by testing the functions on a different dataset.
 Another useful next step is to convert the PM4Py integration in a ProM pulg-in for easier reusability.